 Unframed sizes | 594 x short side – $145 | 420 x short side – $95

 * Posters printed on fine art papers and treated with two coats of UV archival protection spray.

 PLEASE INQUIRE ABOUT CORRUGATED GARDEN ART SIZES AND PRICES *

 We offer varying prices and sizes from | 400 round to 1500 x 820 (includes frond sculpture and solar lighting)

 Printed on specially treated small corrugation roof metal and high-pressure water cut to shape.
-Treated with UV varnish for long life protection.
+Treated with a UV varnish for long life protection.

 * The corrugated garden art was developed from some of the images in my book “The Joys of Matakana Coast and Country 1”.
 Typed on an iPhone 5s and photographed with a Canon 5D Mark 1 and 7D.
 Editing completed on a 27″ iMac in Photoshop CC.

 * Add-ons include rusted Core10 frond support and solar lighting for outdoors.

 FASHION and PRODUCTS